What is SAPE?

 When does the group meet?

-The group meets once a month on Fridays at 1pm in the Health Services 3rd floor conference room.
+The group meets once a month.
 Lunch is provided.

-We also hold Facilitation Roundtables once a month on Wednesdays from 2:30-4:30pm for people to come and get facilitation training and tips from our Lead Peer Educators, as well as to ask any questions about facilitating or talk about recent workshops.
+We also hold Facilitation Roundtables once a month for people to come and get facilitation training and tips from our Lead Peer Educators, as well as to ask any questions about facilitating or talk about recent workshops.

 Attendance at these meetings, while not mandatory, is strongly encouraged as it helps everyone to stay on the same page, support each other, and do our best work.